3kh0/ext-remover/README.md

 4. Press the power button, reload key (↻), and esc key at the same time again.
 5. Plug your shimmed USB into your Chromebook, and press the power button, reload key (↻), and esc key again.
 6. Navigate to "Payloads", then click on "Unenroll"
 7. Nagigate back to the pain page, and click "Reboot"

 Enjoy your new, unenrolled chromebook!

+Please use this only when you have permisson, I (3kh0) and Mercury Workshop do not condone the use of this exploit for illegal purposes!
 </details>

 <details>